Suprame4/Data_Engineering_Projects/README.md

 * Create and populate a PostgreSQL table

 5. <ins> Data Modeling with MySQL, PostgreSQL, and IBM Db2 </ins>
-* Apply my knowledge and skills to design databases, create tables, and load data
+* Apply my knowledge and skills to design and load data into a data warehouse using facts and dimension tables
+* Write aggregation queries using **CUBE** and **ROLLUP** functions and create materialized query tables (materialized view)